Double well potentials and quantum gates: Quantum gate for two fermions

-The square-root-of-SWAP gate cannot be broken down into a combination of single qubit gates, i.e.\ gates operating on one qubit at a time (whereas $U_{\mathrm{SWAP}}$ can).
-Single qubit gates would be implemented in this system by the rotation of the atomic spin orientation in of one of the wells; this may be accomplished relatively simply by optical (Raman) or microwave pulses.
-The square-root-of-SWAP gate, used alongside single-qubit operations, is sufficient to provide a universal set of gates for quantum computation \cite{Nielsen}.
-The implementation of these powerful ideas with fermionic atoms in optical lattices is described by Hayes \textit{et al}~\cite{Hayes}.
+A square-root-of-SWAP gate, used alongside single-qubit operations, is sufficient to provide a universal set of gates for quantum computation.\cite{Nielsen} Single qubit gates would be implemented in this system by the rotation of the atomic spin orientation of the atom in one of the wells, which may be accomplished simply by optical (Raman) or microwave pulses.
+The implementation of these powerful ideas with fermionic atoms in optical lattices is described in Ref.~\onlinecite{Hayes}.
 Similar principles can also be applied to a system of two bosons (selecting just two out of the possible spin states to form a suitable basis).
-More details of a gate for bosons are given in the theoretical paper of Vaucher \textit{et al} \cite{Vaucher} and the experimental papers \cite{Anderlini, Trotzky}.
+More details of a gate for bosons are given in Refs.~\onlinecite{Vaucher, Anderlini, Trotzky}.